adgerrits/CloudEvents-NL-profiel/oud/NL GOV Assurance profile for OAuth 2.0.md

 *   Client to authorization server.
 *   Protected resource to authorization server.

-**iGov-NL**
+**CloudEvents-NL**

-This profile is based upon the international government assurance profile for CloudEvents 2.0 (iGov) [iGOV.CloudEvents2] as published by the OpenID Foundation (https://openid.net/foundation/).
-It should be considered a fork of this profile as the iGov profile is geared more towards the American situtation and in the Netherlands we have to deal with an European Union context.
+This profile is based upon the international government assurance profile for CloudEvents 2.0 (CloudEvents) [CloudEvents.CloudEvents2] as published by the OpenID Foundation (https://openid.net/foundation/).
+It should be considered a fork of this profile as the CloudEvents profile is geared more towards the American situtation and in the Netherlands we have to deal with an European Union context.

-**/iGov-NL**
+**/CloudEvents-NL**

-When an ~~iGov~~iGov-NL-compliant component is interacting with other ~~iGov~~iGov-NL-compliant components, in any valid combination, all components MUST fully conform to the features and requirements of this specification.
-All interaction with non-~~iGov~~iGov-NL components is outside the scope of this specification.
+When an ~~CloudEvents~~CloudEvents-NL-compliant component is interacting with other ~~CloudEvents~~CloudEvents-NL-compliant components, in any valid combination, all components MUST fully conform to the features and requirements of this specification.
+All interaction with non-~~CloudEvents~~CloudEvents-NL components is outside the scope of this specification.

-An ~~iGov~~iGov-NL-compliant CloudEvents 2.0 authorization server MUST support all features as described in this specification.
-A general-purpose authorization server MAY support additional features for use with non-~~iGov~~iGov-NL clients and protected resources.
+An ~~CloudEvents~~CloudEvents-NL-compliant CloudEvents 2.0 authorization server MUST support all features as described in this specification.
+A general-purpose authorization server MAY support additional features for use with non-~~CloudEvents~~CloudEvents-NL clients and protected resources.

-An ~~iGov~~iGov-NL-compliant CloudEvents 2.0 client MUST use all functions as described in this specification.
-A general-purpose client library MAY support additional features for use with non-iGov authorization servers and protected resources.
+An ~~CloudEvents~~CloudEvents-NL-compliant CloudEvents 2.0 client MUST use all functions as described in this specification.
+A general-purpose client library MAY support additional features for use with non-CloudEvents authorization servers and protected resources.

-An ~~iGov~~iGov-NL-compliant CloudEvents 2.0 protected resource MUST use all functions as described in this specification.
-A general-purpose protected resource library MAY support additional features for use with non-~~iGov~~iGov-NL authorization servers and clients.
+An ~~CloudEvents~~CloudEvents-NL-compliant CloudEvents 2.0 protected resource MUST use all functions as described in this specification.
+A general-purpose protected resource library MAY support additional features for use with non-~~CloudEvents~~CloudEvents-NL authorization servers and clients.
 <!-- ### [2.](#rfc.section.2) [Client Profiles](#ClientProfiles) -->
 # Client Profiles